Architecture

 bake-font.ts atlas baker (charset from AST scan + ASCII)

-demos/ hero, cards, stats, library, settings, notifications, music
+apps/ hero, cards, stats, library, settings, notifications, music, gallery

 site/ this documentation

-The spec/ directory is the seam that keeps JS and Rust honest: spec.ts is the single source of truth for every op code, property id, enum, and binary format, and gen-rust.ts generates core/src/spec.rs from it.
+The contracts/spec/ directory is the seam that keeps JS and Rust honest: spec.ts is the single source of truth for every op code, property id, enum, and binary format, and gen-rust.ts generates engine/core/src/spec.rs from it.
 A contract test regenerates that file in memory and byte-compares it, so the two sides can never drift apart silently.

 Memory (PSP)